Over

 continuing to assemble in the finest non-tensioning building techniques.

-While I continue to offer instruments built on the Torres, Hauser,
+While we continue to offer instruments built on the Torres, Hauser,

 and Ramirez patterns for the historical significance and unique